Thynix/pyProbe/README.md

     local   probe-results   pyprobe-add                             peer map=pyprobe
     local   probe-results   pyprobe-read                            peer map=pyprobe

 Then reload the PostgreSQL configuration.
 If migrating from from the sqlite version of pyProbe, run `python fnprobe/migrate_from_sqlite.py`.
 If importing the database dumps, run `python fnprobe/copy_from.py`.
-Create `probe.config` from the sample to do probe collection, and `upload.config` from the sample to upload a site from the analysis scripts.
+Create `probe.config` from the sample to do probe collection, and `upload.config` from the sample to upload a site from the analysis scripts, and `database.config` for either.
 Now probe collection and analysis can begin!

 ## Usage